-2009-Present: Founder of 600 Million Stray Dogs Need You, dedicated to ending animal overpopulation using sterility pills which can replace surgery and euthanasia, as methods of population control.
+Founder of 600 Million Dogs which is dedicated to ending animal overpopulation by developing single-dose, permanent lasting, birth control Spay and Neuter Cookies, to replace spay and neuter surgery and euthanasia as methods of population control.

 1985-1995: Vice President for 10 years of the non-profit New England Anti-Vivisection Society, an animal protection lobbying related organization with working assets of eight million dollars.

 1980-2000: Four years after graduating from high school, he co-founded the world's largest and leading animal rights organization, PETA.
 He served as Chairman for 20 years before leaving in 2000, during which time the organization was described by the New York Times as the animal movement's "mover and shaker".
 As Chairman he was in charge of PETA's investigators, lobbyists, lawyers and fundraising staff.
 PETA currently generates $35 million in annual revenue with two million members.

 He served as PETA's lead undercover investigator and legal tactician, successfully defeating and out maneuvering a long list of adversarial Cabinet level federal agencies, such as the U.S. Department of Health and Human Services, the U.S. Department of Defense, the USDA, the NIH, NASA and numerous others; including winning many landmark cases against many of the nation's largest corporations such as General Motors and Exxon.
 His precedent setting work includes the first police raid of an animal research facility; the first confiscation of animals from a biomedical laboratory, the first arrest, prosecution and criminal conviction of a biomedical scientist on charges of cruelty; the first, second and third terminations of federal research grants due to cruelty; the first closing of a U.S. Pentagon animal laboratory, the closing of the world's largest horse slaughtering company, and more.